xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-deploying-mern-to-aws.md

 1. Click on the Stack corresponding to your ECS-Cluster.
 2. Click "Update Stack"
 3. Use current template, Next
-4. change EcsInstanceType to your preferred [instance type](https://aws.amazon.com/ec2/instance-types/)
+4. Change `EcsInstanceType` to your preferred [instance type](https://aws.amazon.com/ec2/instance-types/)
 5. Next, Next, Update
 6. Scale up your cluster to 2*n instances
 7. Wait for the n new instances of the new type being created